 Serpentine Gallery’s Pavilions

-In architectural language, pavilion refers to a subsidiary building that is either positioned separately or as an attachment to the main building.
+In architectural language, a pavilion refers to a subsidiary building that is either positioned separately or as an attachment to the main building.
 Often its function is creating pleasure and providing a place to rest.
 Pavilions also offer shade to shield us from too much exposure to the sun.
 All ages and abilities can enjoy a pleasant outdoor setting here; these are designed to be accessible and gathering points.

 There are two contemporary art galleries in central London, present at 5 minutes’ walk from each other.
 The Serpentine Gallery is in Kensington Gardens, while the Serpentine Sackler Gallery is in Hyde Park, both linked with a bridge over the Serpentine Lake from which the galleries get their names.

-From 2000, the Serpentine Gallery has commissioned a temporary summer pavilion by a foremost architect every year.
+Since 2000, the Serpentine Gallery has commissioned a temporary summer pavilion by a foremost architect every year.
 This series features the work of an international architect or design team who had not completed a building in England at the time of the gallery invitation.
 Each pavilion is situated on the gallery’s lawn for three months for the public to explore.
 The first Summer Pavilion was designed by Zaha Hadid in 2000 and ever since featured heavy-weights such as Sou Fujimoto, Kazuyo Sejima and Ryue Nishizawa of SANAA, Olafur Eliasson and Rem Koolhaas.
 The last edition in 2019 was designed by acclaimed Japanese architect Junya Ishigami.

 SelgasCano’s Serpentine Pavilion in London, 2015

 The 2015 Serpentine Gallery Pavilion introduced colorful plastic designs to the public through Spanish architecture studio SelgasCano, founded by Jose Selgas and Lucia Cano.